BGU-CS-VIL/pdc-dp-means/README.md

 ## Code

+The cde described here is under the folder `paper_code`.
 The supplied code has 3 parts -

 * The cluster directory, which contains an extension to sklearn with our proposed algorithms, PDC-DP-Means and its MiniBatch version.